 MOLOKHEYA is soup made of deep green leaves that are scientifically known as JUTE MALLOW or NALTA JUTE.

 According to the World Vegetable Center, MOLOKHEYA is an excellent source of fiber, folic acid, and calcium.

 In addition to Egypt, it grows in some other countries in the Middle East, South Asia, East Asian, Brazil and the Caribbean.

 WHY IS JUTE MALLOW SOUP NAMED MOLOKHIA?

-The most dominant and logic story behind naming this soup Molokheya, is that Molokheya means ROYAL in hieroglyphic (the old Egyptian language), and it was served to pharos (ancient Egyptian royalty), given its high nutrition value.
+The most dominant and logical story behind naming this soup Molokheya, is that Molokheya means ROYAL in hieroglyphic (the old Egyptian language), and it was served to pharos (ancient Egyptian royalty), given its high nutrition value.

 HOW IS EGYPTIAN MOLOKHIA COOKED?

 Growing up in Egypt, I have known Molokheya cooked and served as a thick, slimy soup.
 Traditionally, it is cooked of fresh leaves that are finely chopped using Makhrata or a mezzaluna in Arabic.

 Past the chopping step, the Molokheya is added to a hearty broth, like chicken, meat, or duck broth, where it receives a vigorous stir!
 My personal favorite broth is BEEF BONE BROTH, as it has a cleaner flavor and is rich in nutrients.
 Find my homemade BEEF BONE BROTH recipe here.